SOFTWARE DEVELOPMENT

 The Software Development Life Cycle (SDLC) is a disciplined, standardized framework that governs how software is envisioned, engineered, tested, deployed, and sustained.
 This disciplined approach enable teams to ship dependable releases on time and within budget.

-What are the 7 phases of SDLC?
+What are the main SDLC phases and stages?

 Is SDLC a Waterfall or Agile?